Food Waste Facts

-From time to time, we’re all guilty of leaving some leftovers on our plates- whether you are eating out at a restaurant and aren’t enjoying your meal or try to avoid eating your vegetables as much as possible.
-While this issue may seem pretty minor, food waste is actually a global environmental issue that must be resolved sooner rather than later – here’s why.
+From time to time, we’re all guilty of leaving some leftovers on our plates – whether you’re at a restaurant and not enjoying your meal or trying to avoid eating your vegetables as much as possible.
+This issue may seem pretty minor, but food waste is actually a global environmental issue that must be resolved sooner rather than later.

 What is food waste?

-To put it simply, food waste refers to any food products that are thrown away as opposed to being consumed.
+Food waste refers to any food products that are thrown away rather than being consumed.
 Typically, this waste can be split into four categories:

-• By-product food waste.
-This refers to solid and liquid food by-products created through the manufacturing or production process or agricultural practices.
-This could include peels and trimmings from fruits & veg.
+- By-product food waste – This refers to solid and liquid food by-products created through the manufacturing or production process or agricultural practices.
+This could include peels and trimmings from fruits and vegetables.

 What are some examples of food waste?